Help during the school holidays

-The summer holidays can be a source of stress and anxiety for many families whose work situation doesn’t allow any flexibility to manage childcare and who can’t afford additional childcare costs.
+The school holidays can be a source of stress and anxiety for many families whose work situation doesn’t allow any flexibility to manage childcare and who can’t afford additional childcare costs.

 School holidays are a pinch point for families with school-aged children because the usual pattern of care changes, but work demands don’t.
 Annual leave allowance leaves parents with a shortfall of an average 7.4 weeks to cover.
 This situation is even more challenging for single parents who can’t share the load with a partner.
 As it often falls to the parent on the lower income to take the leave, the burden of taking unpaid time off tends to fall more heavily on women due to the gender pay gap.